-For the Three and Six Months Ended June 30, 2022, and 2021 (Expressed in Canadian dollars, except share and per share amounts)
+For the Three and Nine Months Ended September 30, 2022, and 2021 (Expressed in Canadian dollars, except share amounts)

 1. NATURE OF OPERATIONS AND GOING CONCERN UNCERTAINTY

 Avicanna Inc. ("Avicanna" or the "Company") was incorporated in Ontario, Canada.
 Avicanna is a Canadian vertically integrated biopharmaceutical company developing and driving biopharmaceutical advancements of plant-derived cannabinoid-based products with operations in both North and South America.
 To date, the Company has commercialized several product lines in both North and South America.